sm2774us/SM_Interview_Prep_2024/BARCLAYS/README.md

 class Solution { public int solution(String S); }
 ```

-that, given a string S consisting of N characters, returns 1 if string S
-is properly nested and 0 otherwise.
+that, given a string S consisting of N characters, returns 1 if string S is properly nested and 0 otherwise.

-For example, given S = "<span class="indexterm"></span>)((())", the
-function should return 1 and given S = "())", the function should return
-0, as explained above.
+For example, given S = "<span class="indexterm"></span>)((())", the function should return 1 and given S = "())", the function should return 0, as explained above.

-Assume that
+Assume that:
-N is an integer within the range \[0..1,000,000\]; string S consists
+- N is an integer within the range \[0..1,000,000\];
-only of the characters "(" and/or ")".
+- string S consists only of the characters "(" and/or ")".

-Complexity
+Complexity:
-expected worst-case time complexity is O(N); expected worst-case space
+- expected worst-case time complexity is O(N);
-complexity is O(1) (not counting the storage required for input
+- expected worst-case space complexity is O(1) (not counting the storage required for input arguments).
-arguments).

 <div align="right"><a href="#top" target="_blacnk"><img src="https://img.shields.io/badge/Back to up-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>